 Policymakers should work promptly to raise or suspend the debt ceiling.
 Failing to raise the debt ceiling would be disastrous.
-It would result in severe negative consequences that experts are not capable of fully knowing in advance.
-Even threatening a default or taking the country to the brink of default could have serious negative repercussions.
-Importantly, though, failing to control the national debt would also have serious negative consequences; rising debt could ultimately stunt economic growth, reduce fiscal flexibility, and increase the cost burden on future generations.
+It would result in severe negative consequences that experts are not capable of predicting in advance.
+Even threatening a default or taking the country to the brink of default could have serious implications.
+Importantly, though, failing to control the national debt would also have negative consequences; rising debt could ultimately stunt economic growth, reduce fiscal flexibility, and increase the cost burden on future generations.
 Thus, lawmakers should consider accompanying a debt ceiling increase with measures to begin addressing the debt.

 To be sure, political advantage should not be sought by threatening default, and the debt ceiling must be raised or suspended as soon as possible.
-Lawmakers must not jeopardize the full faith and credit of the U.S. Government.
-At the same time, the need to raise the debt ceiling can serve as a useful moment for taking stock of our fiscal state and to pursue deficit-reducing tax reform, entitlement reform, or spending reductions.
+Lawmakers must not jeopardize the full faith and credit of the U.S. government.
+At the same time, the need to raise the debt ceiling can serve as a useful moment for taking stock of our fiscal state and for pursuing revenue increases, entitlement reform, and/or spending reductions.